 We also conducted a 100-iteration memory consumption benchmark test on Selenium vs. Scrapy for dynamic content collection.
 While Scrapy only used an average of 13.62MB, Selenium plus its browser instance consumed an average of 40.51MB.

-See the final result in the graph below (from lower to higher):
+See the final result in the graph below:

 Scrapy's optimization to minimize memory footprint gives it a lead over Selenium, which accounts for browser instances that run in a separate process.